Logicoma-Inc/penguins-rising/README.md

 ==============

 Peguins Rising
 Orginally inspired and created by Devroy Queen and Andrew Peek.
-Created by an old version of [YOYO game's](http://www.yoyogames.com/studio) development tool kit.
+Which they used an old version of [YOYO game's](http://www.yoyogames.com/studio) development tool kit.
-This is a port for the browser and the base line of the game functions as well as game play.
+This is a port for the browser and the base line of the game.

 - [Website](http://www.penguinsontherise.appspot.com/)
 - Google hangout (multiplayer) coming soon...